alexn0/metadatalang/Article.md

 Indeed, for object cloning, it is enough to recreate the object using an interface proxy and clone the key-value map from the original object.
 To have an object backed by another object, we need to set the same key-value map for it as for the original object.

-As we promised, we'll now show you how to safely add a new field to the object created by the above pattern.
+As we promised, we'll now show you how to safely add a new field (in a new sense) to the object created by the above pattern.
 Indeed, it is as simple as creating an extension function for a class.
 See example,

 ```